jtheck314/jtheck314.github.io/index.md

 ### Ideas for future projects

 For now I am just working on school projects, but when I get some free time I will be working on the following projects:

   * A program that will win a game of Clue
   * Ecology simulation

+You can follow my progress on these projects through github!